owenear/nfstats/README.md

 <p><img src="docs/images/add_host.png" width="800" /></p>

 2. Go to the "System" tab and select you netflow collector (flow-tools or nfdump), specify SNMP community for the SNMP v2c protocol and other parameters.
-"History (days)" - how long the speed data will be stored in the DB.
+"History (days)" - how long the speed data will be stored in the DB and collectors data on a disk.
 It's depends on the flow-capture settings and the amount of data it receives from the devices.

 <p><img src="docs/images/system.png" width="800" /></p>